mshedededen/Portfolio/README.md

 An end-to-end shallow ML project, where a song's score as well as its genre are predicted using a regressor and classifier, respectively.
 - The Python notebook is provided **here**.
 ## Tender classification based on its text
-An Deep Learning project using Natural Language processing on Tender Searches for an anonymised government contract tendering organisation in German.
+An Deep Learning project using Natural Language Processing ("NLP") on Tender Searches for an anonymised government contract tendering organisation in German.
+The project makes use of DL libraries including Keras / Tensorflow as well as SciKit-Learn for text tokenization.
 - The Python notebook is provided [**here**](https://github.com/mshedededen/Portfolio/blob/main/Notebooks/Tender%20classification%20notebook%2C%20NLP.ipynb).
 ## Portfolio Optimisation (Markowitz Portfolio Theory)
 Genetic Algorithms are an optimization and Machine Learning method that applies Neo-Darwinism evolutionary theory to perform an exhaustive search of all possible combinations.
 Genetic Algorithms have a variety of use-cases, from the [Knapsack Problem](https://en.wikipedia.org/wiki/Knapsack_problem) to Portfolio Optimisation, which shall be explored here.
 The aim of this project is to use R and Genetic Algorithms to find the best possible weighting of a basket of stocks, given a specific level of risk tolerance.